jeremydaly/lambda-api/README.md

 Routes must be configured in API Gateway in order to support routing to the Lambda function.
 The easiest way to support all of your routes without recreating them is to use [API Gateway's Proxy Integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-proxy-resource?icmpid=docs_apigateway_console).

 Simply create one `{proxy+}` route that uses the `ANY` method and all requests will be routed to your Lambda function and processed by the `lambda-api` module.

+## Contributions
+Contributions, ideas and bug reports are welcome and greatly appreciated.
+Please add  [issues](https://github.com/jeremydaly/lambda-api/issues) for suggestions and bugs reports.